enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 The returned value is the returned value from ``many_mouse_click``, which is ``None``.

-Add support for locating a nested GUI element
+Add Support for Locating a Nested GUI Element
 ---------------------------------------------

 Support for |UIWrapper.locate| can be extended by registering additional